A Brief History of the Texas Rangers

-Rangers continued to add to their legend during the 1950's.
-When inmates in the Rusk State Hospital for the Criminally Insane rioted and took hostages, Ranger Capt.
-R. A. "Bob" Crowder and the leader of the mob had a conversation and the inmates surrendered.
+In 1955, inmates in the Rusk State Hospital for the Criminally Insane rioted and took hostages.
+The National Guard was brought in and Ranger Capt.
+R. A. "Bob" Crowder, to prevent violence, and the leader of the mob negotiated and the inmates surrendered.

-The Ranger force is comprised of approximately 150 commissioned Rangers distributed in seven companies ("A" through "F" and a headquarters detachment in Austin).
-"Field Rangers" are supervised by a Senior Captain (Chief), Headquarters Captain (Assistant Chief), company majors and lieutenants.
+The Ranger force is comprised of approximately 170 commissioned Rangers distributed in seven companies ("A" through "F" and a headquarters detachment in Austin).
+"Field Rangers" are supervised by a Chief, Assistant Chief, company majors and lieutenants.

 Becoming a Ranger